• Skip to main content

 However, if you transport them across state lines, you are breaking the law.
 Seeds are a marijuana product and any marijuana products are illegal at the federal level.

-The good news is that it is highly unlikely you will get in trouble, even if you get caught buying seeds online and having them shipped from another states.
+The good news is that the legal risks of ordering seeds online are not huge.
+It is highly unlikely you will get in trouble, even if you get caught buying seeds online and having them shipped from another states.
 Generally, they are only confiscated, but there is always a risk of more happening.

 The same is true for seeds bought from an international seed bank.
 There is a minuscule chance they could be confiscated by customs, but if it does happen, you’ll simply get a note informing you of this.
 You will not be arrested.